SAP-samples/automation-pilot-examples/prepare-btp-subaccount/README.md

 To use this example you'll need the following:

 * BTP global account
-* Platform user with access to the BTP global account
+* Platform user with access to the BTP global account and administrator roles in the subaccount where the key will be created in the CIS Central service instance
+* Enable Entitlements for Cloud Management Service in both the global account in BTP and the subaccount with the `central` plan
 * Instance of [SAP Cloud Management Service](https://discovery-center.cloud.sap/serviceCatalog/8ffcd3a4-2d85-4a04-a762-be3e31f78a7c) with plan *central* and a service key/binding with default configurations.
 They must be created in a separate BTP subaccount in the same global account.
 When creating the service instance you must choose Password as the Authorization Type:

 ![Cloud Management Authorization](./assets/cloud-management-authorization.png)